SyndicateGit/E-Card-Buddy/README.md

 # 📅E-Card Buddy💌

 Welcome to E-Card Buddy!
-This project is created to help me and other people remember birthdays, holidays, and special events with th eoption to send people we care about special occasion cards over the internet!
+This project is created to help me and other people remember birthdays, holidays, and special events with the option to send people we care about special occasion cards over the internet!

 Link: [Yet to be hosted]